 I am in the digital forensics business.
 That means that when something related to eMail or computer evidence is in the news, my friends and family ask me questions, like: “are Tom Brady’s destroyed “DeflateGate” text messages recoverable?”, and “could you recover data from the submerged mobile phones from missing Malaysian Airlines Flight 370 if it was ever recovered?”
 So, I get used to these questions.
 It’s kind of fun.

 The Hillary Clinton eMail drama is the newest high-profile “in the news” story that has fueled a flood of questions from friends, family, and even clients.
-Questions like; “Come on…is it really possible that thousands of her eMails can not be recovered from her wiped server?”
+Questions like; “Come on…is it really possible that thousands of her eMails cannot be recovered from her wiped server?”
 I have been addressing similar questions for weeks.
-While I will avoid the politics of this subject, the Hillary Clinton eMail “scandal” does offer a few take-aways for our clients.
+While I will avoid the politics of this subject, the Hillary Clinton eMail “scandal” does offer a few takeaways for our clients.

 Followers of this story may recall that Mrs. Clinton and her staffers have provided various answers to questions related to her use of a private eMail server, the nature of the eMails contained on that server, and what has happened to those eMails over a period of time.
-Some of the answers related to those eMail questions now appear to have not been completely accurate, or have changed over time.
+Some of the answers related to those eMail questions now appear to have not been completely accurate or have changed over time.
 A new set of eMails have recently surfaced, for example, after certain assertions were made that the relevant and responsive eMails had already been produced.

-This situation in not unlike other cases, (except for the notoriety, of course) that my firm handles daily.
+This situation is not unlike other cases, (except for the notoriety, of course) that my firm handles daily.
 We are often asked to provide professional advice to lawyers that are seeking answers to questions related to Electronically Stored Information (ESI) that has gone missing or has been intentionally deleted.
 Often the value of our input is in helping lawyers ask their questions properly.
 Perhaps a few examples would be useful:

 Attorney questioning an opposing company witness in a 30(b)(6) deposition…